OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/po/parameters/arg.md

 ---
 title: arg
-description: This page explains how to set different values for available arguments using the 'arg' command in Python.
+description: "This page explains how to set different values for available arguments" using the 'arg' command in Python.
 It covers usage, parameters and available choices.
 keywords:
 - arg command